Hamish Hartlett: AFL career

 After being delisted, Hartlett returned to his junior SANFL club, West Adelaide, and played a full season.
 He would win the Neil Kerley Award as West Adelaide's Best & Fairest player.

+Coaching career

+During his final playing season with West Adelaide, Hartlett acted as the club's Youth Development Manager and also was an assistant coach for Port Adelaide's AFL Women's team.
+In 2023 he became a development coach within the Port's AFL program and in the following year he was appointed coach of the club's SANFL side.
+Hartlett ceased coaching the SANFL side following the 2025 season, and was appointed the senior side's assistant coach for stoppages, contest and opposition analysis.

 Personal life

 He is the younger brother of former Carlton forward Adam Hartlett.

 His sister Annabel, known by her stage name Godlands, is a DJ, songwriter, and music producer.